prideout/nile/README.md

 # TO BE DONE

     island.py
-        Overlay a small island shape with a color cairo image Create minimal Image class
-            promote Canvas out of test
+        create 1 Image from cairo, 1 Image from islands, then implement "addOverlay" promote Canvas out of test
         However keep the PNG stuff in the test

     Helpers
         clipSegment